alexjlockwood/AndroidDesignPatterns/_posts/2016-10-22-icon-animations.md

 ### Drawing `path`s

 Before we can animate paths we need to know how to draw them.
 The most important elements of a `VectorDrawable` are the paths because they are what ultimately end up getting drawn to the screen.
 Paths are defined using the `<path>` tag and are drawn in the top-down order in which they appear in the `VectorDrawable`'s XML file.
+If the path is filled, the interiors of all shapes will be painted.
 Paths can either be filled or stroked.
-The path commands will result in a series of lines and shapes.
-If the path is filled, the interiors of all shapes will be painted.
 If the path is stroked, the paint will be applied along the outline of the path.
-Collectively, these filled and stroked paths have 5 animatable properties, each of which are listed below:
+Paths have the following 5 animatable properties, each of which affect the path's appearance during the course of an animation:

 | Property name         | Element type | Value type | Min value | Max value |
 |-----------------------|--------------|------------|-----------|-----------|